jplayer/react-jPlayer/README.md

 1. `id` (string): Id of the jPlayer to apply this to.

 #### Options
-You specify these values on a functions static property that must be called `options` as shown in the [example](https://github.com/MartinDawson/react-jPlayer#most-basic-setup).
-Properties in this object are used to initialize the jPlayer.
-They are deep merged with the default values.
+These properties are used to initialize the jPlayer.
+They are deep merged with the default jPlayer options.

-Some properties in this object will be updated internally, so do not rely on these options staying the same throughout the jPlayer's lifetime.

 ##### `id` (string) : Required
 The unique id of the jPlayer.